realityforge/zim/README.md

 There are also some useful composite commands such as clean, which does a [clone, fetch, reset, goto_master, pull] basically getting ready to apply some patches.

-Also `standard_update` is useful for updating DomGen and DBT plus doing some general cleaning of whitespace issues.
+Also `standard_update` is useful for updating `domgen` and `dbt` plus doing some general cleaning of whitespace issues.
 If you wish to do a `standard_update` to just the small set of projects you are touching through some other patch, you can utilise the `standard_update_changed` command.